fuzzylogicxx/fuzzylogic/posts/small-changes.md

 ## Where I started

-It’s useful for me to reflect on what was happening in my life prior to making these tweaks.
+It’s useful for me to reflect on what was happening in my life last year.
 Although there was no particular emergency there were a number of lower-level flags.

 I’d taken days off work for stress and mental fatigue triggered by aspects of my job.
 I often became frustrated by work.